Jason-Tadeusz/Project-1/README.md

 Answer:Yellow

-16) What was the correct password for admin access to the content management system running "imreallynotbatman.com"?
+Question 16.
+What was the correct password for admin access to the content management system running "imreallynotbatman.com"?

 Let’s look at some sign-ons from sources that aren’t attempting to brute force. index=botsv1 dest_ip=192.168.250.70 http_method=POST sourcetype="stream:http" | regex form_data="passwd=*"